-This 30-Minute Healthy Chicken Burrito Bowl starts with a layer of leafy romaine and is topped with LOADS of whole-food ingredients like black beans, fire roasted corn, seasoned quinoa, fresh avocado and juicy tomatoes.
+Healthy Chicken Burrito Bowls with Cilantro-Lime Dressing starts with a layer of leafy romaine and is topped with LOADS of whole-food ingredients like juicy tomatoes, fresh Summer corn, seasoned brown rice and spicy Mexican inspired chicken.
 Drizzle a bit of tangy cilantro lime vinaigrette and you've got Fresh.
 Filling.
-Delicious.
+Delicious. in under 30 minutes.

-I love giant “Buddha Bowls” loaded with crazy combinations, elaborate dressings and swanky food stuff, but in real life, they are kinda abhorrent to make.
+I love giant fancy salads loaded with crazy combinations, elaborate dressings and swanky food stuff, but in real life, they are kinda abhorrent to make.
 These chicken burrito bowls are simple, quick and fuss-free, because I 1000% believe that practical, realistic, ready in 30 minutes recipes are the best kind.

 You know those times when cooking is just hard?
 Lately - meal time has been been just that.
-Not hard as in physically difficult - hard as in, " I have NO motivation so, I think I’ll just pop a frozen pizza in the oven.”
-I mean when it really comes down to it, there are just days that I would prefer to just do the eating part.
+Not hard as in physically difficult - hard as in, " I just don't want to do it."
+I mean when it really comes down to it, there are days that I would prefer to just do the eating part.
 Aaaahhh... dreams.

 Harsh reality..
 If I don't cook, nobody around here is gonna pick up the slack, aaannnnnd apparently my family expects dinner Every.
 Single.
 Night.

 I don't know why I haven't posted this recipe sooner.
-It is one of my real-life go to dinner solutions when I REALLY don't want to spend time in the kitchen, but don't really have an excuse not to.
+It's one of my real-life go to dinner solutions when I REALLY don't want to spend time in the kitchen, but don't REALLY have an excuse not to.
 The ingredients are totally customizable.
-Want to live a little and add some cheese, do it!
-Have kids that gag at the mere mention of black beans, take em out.
+Want to live a little and add some cheese?
+Do it!
+Do you have kids that gag at the mere mention of anything green?
+Take out the lettuce and skip on the cilantro-lime dressing.
 You get the idea.
 These chicken burrito bowls are simple, requiring only 30 minutes start to finish.
 Bonus?
-The leftovers make a great lunch for the next day.. so it's a 2 birds with 1 stone type situation?.
+The leftovers make a great lunch for the next day.. so it's a 2 birds with 1 stone type situation.

 - 2 garlic cloves, roughly chopped